josh-willy91/athena-query-executer/README.md

 - The below scripts can be used to deploy the lambda once the config folder is updated.

 ### Deployment Script
-- sls deploy --stage dev --aws-profile riverside-dev
+- sls deploy --stage dev --aws-profile client-dev
-- sls deploy --stage prod --aws-profile riverside-prod
+- sls deploy --stage prod --aws-profile client-prod

 ### Config yml variables
 - accountId: 111111111111